Profile: European Union

 - Holds sessions in Brussels and Strasbourg

-With the first big wave of enlargement approaching, a convention was established in 2002 to draft a constitution for the EU intended to streamline and replace the complex array of treaties and agreements which then governed it, and to define the powers of the body.
+To prepare for the first big wave of enlargement, a convention was established in 2002 to draft an EU constitution to streamline and replace the complex array of treaties and agreements governing the union, and more clearly define its powers

-However, every EU country had to ratify the constitution - through national parliament or public referendum - before it could take effect.
-The charter was dealt a severe blow in May and June 2005 when it was spurned by French and Dutch voters.
+A draft charter agreed at an EU summit in June 2004 for ratification by individual member states - either by parliament or referendum - but was dealt a severe blow in when it was spurned by French and Dutch voters.

-Most European leaders acknowledged that the main substance of the constitution would be preserved, but they argued that Lisbon simply amended previous European treaties, rather than marking any fundamental new shift in powers.
+While preserving the substance of the constitution, it is simply amends previous European treaties, rather than marking any fundamental new shift in powers.

 The Treaty of Rome in 1957 created the forerunner to the EU and led to numerous areas of co-operation

-Parliament will be put on an equal footing with the Council for most issues, including the crucial areas of the budget and agriculture, under a system dubbed the "co-decision".
+The treaty ushered in a wider rebalancing of powers.
+The European Parliament was put on an equal footing with the Council for most issues, including the crucial areas of the budget and agriculture.

-National vetoes will be removed in some areas, although they will remain on tax, foreign policy, defence and social security.
+National vetoes were also removed in some areas, although they will remain on tax, foreign policy, defence and social security.

 In addition there will be a redistribution of voting weights among member-states, to be phased in between 2014 and 2017, with 55% of member-states being entitled to pass certain measures as they account for 65% of the EU population.